Categories: Dead Key FOBS

 To replace the cap, insert the two tabs at the back of the cap between the black seal and the metal base.
 Pull the door handle out to the door open position and move the cap forward and press to snap it into place.
 You can then release the door handle.

 Remember, getting IN the car is most important.
-If you have difficulty replacing the cap, don’t.
+If you have difficulty replacing either of the caps, stop.
 Let your dealer do it when you get a new battery for your Key FOB!

 Continue to Part II, Getting Started …